 Monitor of Customs movements (MRN nursing).

-CS/MIS web site is integrated into the ITSM Portal site.
+CS/MIS2 web site is integrated into the ITSM Portal site.

 CCN/CSI technical statistics

 Separate CCN/CSI technical statistics will be generated for the CCN/CSI network resources and the use of the Common Domain for each Customs system.
 Technical CCN/CSI statistics provide information collected on the CCN gateways used by Customs Applications.
 The reports generated here inform the user about utilisation of the CCN/CSI network resources (e.g. number of messages).